react-native-modal/react-native-modal/README.md

 </Modal>
 ```

-### The modal flashes in a weird way when animating

-Unfortunately this is a [know issue](https://github.com/react-native-community/react-native-modal/issues/92) that happens when `useNativeDriver=true` and must still be solved.
-In the meanwhile as a workaround you can set the `hideModalContentWhileAnimating` prop to `true`: this seems to solve the issue.

 ### The modal doesn't change orientation

 Add a `supportedOrientations={['portrait', 'landscape']}` prop to the component, as described [in the React Native documentation](https://facebook.github.io/react-native/docs/modal.html#supportedorientations).